 Locked Out of the Market - This series of snapshot reports track the gap between rising market rents and the Rent Supplement / Housing Assistance Payment (HAP) limits.
 By tracking the number of properties available to rent within these state support limits in eleven regions throughout the country, the studies show just how far these payments are from market rates and how people on state housing supports cannot access the private rental market.
-We published four Locked Out reports in 2017.
+We undertook three Locked Out snapshot surveys in 2018.